 By this you can give an impression of trustworthiness.
 It also conveys your positive attitude and the message that you are interested in what the other person is saying.

 You should project a confident posture by standing upright and holding your head high.
-Always keep your body turned towards the person you are speaking as it shows your friendly attitude.
+Always keep your body turned towards the person you are speaking to, as it shows your friendly attitude.

 Never slouch in the chair or cross your legs and hands as these can send negative signals about you.
-Your body language should exude confidence and positive attitude which gets noticed instantly.
+Your body language should exude confidence and positive attitude (which gets noticed instantly).

-Use these 6 habits to improve your posture
+Use these 6 habits to improve your posture.

 After the handshake stage, conversation forms the major important part of making a first impression.
 Keep your tone appropriate and maintain a good speaking pace.

 Listening with genuine interest is highly important too.
 Do not interrupt when the other person is talking.

 Be careful to project a positive attitude, even in the face of criticism.
 Strive to contribute appropriately, remembering to maintain enthusiasm with a smile.

 During the conversation make sure to make at least one remark appreciating the other person.
 The appreciation should be specific, brief and above all sincere.